In theory, losing body fat and building your perfect physique shouldn’t be complicated…

-One of the leading causes of plateaus and weight gain?
-Is misleadingly calorific foods.
-Overeating foods you think of as ‘healthy’, and are actually setting you backwards because of their energy density.
+One of the leading causes of plateaus and weight gain is misleadingly calorific foods.
+Overeating foods you think of as ‘healthy’ could actually be setting you back in your weight loss endeavours because of their energy density (high-calorie value).

 Let’s examine the most common calorific culprits, and make sure we’re taking the actions we need to take in order to harness their health benefits without allowing them to negatively impact our waistline.

 Commonly used as a healthy alternative to crisps and less nutrient-dense salted treats.
 And, when compared to the processed crisps and packaged items, they do contain a lot more in the way of potential health benefits.

 Full of healthy fats, moderate amounts of protein, and nutrients such as magnesium, selenium, vitamin E and more.

 They are, however, also far more calorie-dense than the less healthy alternative.